websiteinspiration/bugsplat.rb/entries/2014-05-07-stripe-account-balances-for-service-credits.md

 id:    sab
 tags:  Stripe, Programming
 show_upsell: true
+topic: Stripe
+description: Your customer earned a referral fee.
+You can pay them with a credit to their Stripe account balance.
 ---

 Say you want to give a customer an account credit for some reason.
 They're an especially good customer, or your service was down for a few minutes and you want to give service credits, or some other reason.
 You can do this using Stripe's `account_balance` feature.